xvicmanx/express-api-starter-kit/README.md

-# Express API Starter Kit
+# Trebol API Starter Kit

-A boiler plate project to start coding your Express API right away.
+A tool to start coding your API right away.
 This project allows to the automatic generation of domains/modules (groups of entities) and entities for a better organization.
 It also integrates the automatic Swagger spec file generation.

 ## Getting Started